-This year, two of the book’s editors, William J Smyth and Mike Murphy, along with contributor and Schindler’ Ark author Thomas Keneally and local Kerry historian Kay Caball took part in Mapping the Irish Famine, an event at Listowel Writers Week which was part of The Gathering celebrations exploring our past.
+In 2013, two of the book’s editors, William J Smyth and Mike Murphy, along with contributor and Schindler’s Ark author Thomas Keneally and local Kerry historian Kay Caball, took part in an event entitled Mapping the Irish Famine.
+This event at Listowel Writers Week was part of The Gathering celebrations exploring Ireland’s past.
 The event was facilitated by Kerry Archivist Michael Lynch.

 Kay kicked off the session by looking at the Famine in Kerry recounting specific incidences and population statistics from the county.
 She highlighted the need for teaching schoolchildren about the Famine in their locality along with studying the general situation as the outcomes and effects differed from parish to parish.